-The controller can be extended in different directions.
-For example, one can ask whether it is possible to eliminate not only the first harmonic but, similar to~\cite{Mattavelli2004}, some prescribed harmonics.
-Intuitively, due to the time delay, the more harmonics we want to eliminate, the more unstable the controller becomes.
-Yet, it is an unexplored possibility requiring further work.
-Another direction could be the extension of the controller to work with unknown frequencies.
-The developments in this direction~\cite{Bodson1997,Bodson2016} can help to solve this task.
-Another potentially interesting question is how we can deal with higher delay time.
-Since the plant transfer function~(\ref{plant_trf}) is extremely simple, a classical Smith's predictor~\cite{Smith57} or its modification~\cite{Zhou2007} should fit well this task.
-However, additional research is required, which can be done in future works.
+The controller can be extended in various directions.
+For example, one can ask whether it is possible to eliminate not only the first harmonic but also, similar to~\cite{Mattavelli2004}, some prescribed harmonics.
+Intuitively, due to the time delay, the more harmonics we want to eliminate, the more unstable is the controller.
+Yet, this is an unexplored possibility that require further investigation.
+Another direction could be the extension of the controller to operate with unknown frequencies.
+Developments in this direction~\cite{Bodson1997,Bodson2016} can help solve this problem.
+Another potentially interesting question is how to deal with longer delay times.
+When we know that the delay is not smaller than some particular value, a classical Smith predictor~\cite{Smith57} together with our proposed controller can manage such a task in the following way: the predictor compensates for the large known part of the dead time, while our controller deals with the remaining uncertain delay.
+Since the plant transfer function~(\ref{plant_trf}) is extremely simple, the classical Smith predictor or its modification~\cite{Zhou2007,P.PrincesSindhuja2023} should fit well for this task.
+However, additional research is required, which can be done in future work.